labrat-eu/Labrat-Robot/docs/md/beginner/_index.md

 @page beginner Beginners's Tutorial

 # Introduction
-Welcome to the beginner's guide to labrat-robot, a minimal robot framework.
-This tutorial does not aim to give you a comprehensive guide on all aspects of labrat-robot.
+Welcome to the beginner's guide to lbot, a minimal robot framework.
+This tutorial does not aim to give you a comprehensive guide on all aspects of lbot.
 Instead the goal is to give you an overview of the most important features of the framework.
 For a more in-depth documentation please visit the advanced guide.

 ## Prerequisites
 You should have experience with: